A new United Colors of Benetton pop-up store in New York's SoHo neighborhood has lead to a social media outburst from a few 'offended' parents

 Industry experts said moviegoers were likely to move on quickly from the shooting and studios would proceed mostly as planned.
 Theatres tightened security over the weekend to reassure customers and one chain imposed new rules on costumes.

-films, studios like to stick with planned openings as they spend tens of millions of dollars to raise awareness in advance.
-Filmgoers don't dwell on isolated incidents for long, said Peter Sealey, a former Columbia marketing chief who now heads the
+big-budget films, studios like to stick with planned openings as they spend tens of millions of dollars to raise awareness in advance.
+Filmgoers don't dwell on isolated incidents for long, said Peter Sealey, a former Columbia marketing chief who

 Ronn Torossian, chief executive of New York-based 5W Public Relations, agreed that the public has a very short-term memory of news events and said the Aurora shooting would not leave a long-term impact on film promotion.